United We Improve Lives

 of people in our region received support through the United Way Community Fund.

 An Investment that Matters

-In 2021, United Way of the Coastal Empire supported 86 programs across 54 local agencies throughout our four-county region doing everything from making sure seniors have hot meals to providing transformative after-school and summer programs for children.
+Right now, United Way of the Coastal Empire supports 86 programs across 54 local agencies throughout our four-county region doing everything from making sure seniors have hot meals to providing transformative after-school and summer programs for children.

 medical and dental care visits were provided to low-income, uninsured, or under-insured individuals.

-worth of free or discounted prescriptions were provided to those needing medicinal care.
+worth of free or discounted prescriptions were provided to those in need of medicinal care.

 meals were delivered to home-bound seniors.